Hackathonzx/astropals/README.md

 - React with ethers.js: React was chosen for its efficiency and compatibility with web3 libraries like ethers.js, which provides smooth blockchain interactions.

-- Vottun APIs for Cross-Chain Compatibility: Vottun APIs were selected to allow future interoperability, letting AstroPets exist across multiple chains without disrupting metadata.
+- Lisk APIs for Cross-Chain Compatibility: Lisk APIs were selected to allow future interoperability, letting AstroPets exist across multiple chains without disrupting metadata.

-# Experience with Vottun APIs

-Working with Vottun APIs was crucial for developing AstroPet’s cross-chain compatibility.
-The APIs streamlined complex functionalities like chain interoperability and cross-chain verification, saving significant development time.
-Vottun’s documentation was detailed, helping our team navigate integration challenges.
-Our experience showed us the potential of cross-chain capabilities and how Vottun APIs can bridge different blockchain ecosystems, essential for any NFT platform that aims for widespread adoption.

 # Smart Contract Details